In this newsletter, LTC 301, we look at contract provisions that are common to most long-term care insurance policies in the market today.

 Premium waiver.
 The application of this benefit varies by insurer and product design.
 This feature waives future premiums for the duration of a claim.
 Usually the elimination period must be fulfilled.

 Think of it this way.
 Money flows in only one direction.
 If the policyholder is paying premiums, the insurer is not paying benefits.
 And vice versa.
 If the insurer is paying benefits, the policyholder is not paying premiums.

 Discounts.
 Premium discounts vary by product and carrier.
 Most will provide a discount for preferred health.
 Many others will provide discounts if residing with another in a committed relationship.
-Other insurers allow a parent and child to share a policy even if they reside in different states.
-Lots of opportunities to be aware of here.

 Payment options.
 If your policy has ongoing premiums, most insurers will offer annual, semi-annual, quarterly or monthly payment options.

 Depending on the product, some insurers still offer single-pay, 10-pay or 20-pay options so that once the last payment is made the policy is paid up.